Kharg/download-all-attachments/README.md

 ## Introduction

-This extension adds three features to the Attachment Multiple field in EspoCRM:
+This extension adds two features to the Attachment Multiple field in EspoCRM:

 - display the button on every attachment multiple field.
 - Display the button in the stream panel if attachments are found.

+Choose Between 3 different modes:
-- Choose between Single Mode, Zip Mode and Dual Mode: Single: Downloads each attachment one by one.
-Zip: Downloads a single archive with all the attachments.
-Dual: Makes both modes available at the same time.
+- Single Mode: Downloads each attachment one by one.
+- Zip Mode: Downloads a single archive with all the attachments.
+- Dual Mode: Makes both modes available at the same time.

 After installation visit /#Admin/DownloadAllAttachments to enable/disable features.